parksconservancy/priority-projects-suitability/README.md

 1. Compile data
 2. Clip all data both vector and raster to the three county area that includes GGNRA lands  where necessary
-3. Merge bay side inundation rasters and apply classes where 1 is no inundation and 5 is inundation of 2' or more
+3. Use bayside and coastside inundation rasters and apply classes where 1 is no inundation and 5 is inundation of 2' or more
 4. Verify the coordinate reference system (crs) is common to all datasets - in this case we use NAD 1983 UTM Zone 10N, epsg: 26910
 5. For existing rasters resample all of them to 10-m nearest neighbor algorithm
 6. In order for vector datasets to appear as continuous they are merged, intersected or unioned with county boundaries and assigned a no x value or zero to areas with no data.
 For example, for  example fire hazard areas without the class of moderate, high or very high will receive a ‘no hazard class’.